VA Caregiver Support Program

 Caregiver Support Program (CSP) Announcements!

-VA is committed to supporting Veterans’ caregivers as a top priority.
-We are listening to concerns and working diligently to address them as we continue to ensure Veterans and their caregivers get the support they need and deserve.
+VA is committed to supporting Veterans and their Family Caregivers by listening to concerns raised and working diligently to address them as we continue to ensure Veterans and their caregivers get the support they need and deserve.
+VA halted discharges for all participants based on reassessment and undertook an effort to put meaningful solutions in place that will have an immediate and positive impact on current and new caregivers and Veterans participating in PCAFC.

 If you disagree, in whole or in part, with a decision under the Program of Comprehensive Assistance for Family Caregivers (PCAFC), there are options available for you to appeal or to request a Veterans Health Administration (VHA) review of the decision.